WHOI Check-in Forms for Incoming Students

 Forms for Foreign Nationals Only

-**You must complete your online check-in with MIT's International Student Office (ISO) PRIOR to submitting check-in forms to WHOI and participating on the SEA Cramer cruise on June 29 (if we are able to set sail).
+**You must complete your online check-in with MIT's International Student Office (ISO) PRIOR to submitting check-in forms to WHOI and participating on the SEA Cramer cruise (if we are able to offer the summer cruise).
 Please plan accordingly.
 You may attend an ISO orientation after your WHOI check-in appointment but you will not be able to register for the summer/fall term so please attend an orientation session as soon as possible.
 See the MIT ISO website for more information.

 This form must be completed before you can receive any form of payment.
 All applicable questions on both pages.
 A copy of both sides of your I-94 Form "Arrival and Departure Record", (a small white card inside your passport), copy of your U.S. VISA from your passport, and 1-20 or IAP66 must be included.
 This form must be submitted before any check can be issued by the WHOI Payroll Office and must also be completed by anyone receiving tuition remission/scholarship.